The 10 Best Hocking Hills (Easy, Moderate & Hard Hikes)

 - The park is open year-round; however, check with the Ohio Department of Natural Resources for trail closures.

 - Rock climbing and rappelling are available in designated park areas.
-High Rock Adventures offers guided tours and adventures as well.
+High Rock Adventures also offers guided tours and adventures.

 - The Old Man’s Cave Trail is the most popular in the park.
 On peak days, the parking lot is full.
 If the parking lot is full, I recommend checking out other Hocking Hills trails or arriving early to beat the rush.